erikmswan/tic-tac-toe/README.md

 Made in pure JavaScript -- no jQuery was used.
 This was done mostly for practice, but it also eliminates dependencies.

 I'm especially proud of the responsiveness of this web app!
-It will fit any window size (within reason) with a scalability that beats pure CSS3 media queries.
+It will fit any window size (within reason).